Types of aid

 Tuition pledge programs

 Wayne State University tuition pledge programs help make college more affordable.
-Students who qualify will have zero out-of-pocket expenses for tuition and standard fees for up to four years of full-time study.
-Tuition pledge programs include the Wayne Access Tuition Pledge, Heart of Detroit Tuition Pledge and the Born to Be a Warrior Tuition Pledge.
+Undergraduate students who qualify will have zero out-of-pocket expenses for tuition and standard fees for up to four years of full-time study.
+Tuition pledge programs include the Heart of Detroit Tuition Pledge and the Born to Be a Warrior Tuition Pledge.

 WSU colleges, schools and academic departments also offer a variety of scholarships based on a combination of criteria.
 New undergraduates will be considered for a merit award when we receive their admissions application.
 Our students often qualify for awards from external organizations, and we encourage the pursuit of all opportunities.

 Students receiving scholarships, stipends, and fellowships can receive other federal and state aid provided the total amount awarded does not exceed the student's estimated cost of attendance.